 Automotive history officially dates back to 1885 and Karl Benz’s Motorwagen; it was the first production vehicle ever.
 In more than 130 years, the auto industry has filled countless numbers of encyclopedia tomes.
 Some of them describe successful projects and happy times, while others speak of automotive flops and failures.
 Whatever the case, auto industry’s history is as vast and comprehensive as the world we live in itself.
 Not exactly indefinite, but still encyclopedic enough to surprise us every single day.
-Such is the case with American branch of the auto industry and American cars as well.
+Such is the case with American branch of the auto industry and American vehicles as well.
 Some of them are rightfully among the most groundbreaking cars ever produced.

 Whether you consider Oliver Evans’ amphibious unit from 1805 to be the first American car ever made, or the Dureya Motor Wagon Company’s unit from 1893 – the American auto industry has always been right there at the thick of it.
 Oldsmobile has had its own operational assembly line as early as in 1901.
 We are all aware of Ford’s impact on the automotive world as well.
 Art Deco streamliners from the 1930s and humongous land yachts from the finned fifties finally distinguished the American way from that of the rest of the world.
 Muscle cars from the sixties only continued that trend, and even malaise era cars have played their part in this everlasting struggle for dominance in the world of cars.

 This time, we’re reflecting on classic American models that played an essential role in changing the way we look at cars.
-American cars that had a major impact on automotive trends all over the world, not just at home.
+American vehicles that had a major impact on automotive trends all over the world, not just at home.
 American vehicles that deserve all the praise and respect they’ve received over the decades.

 1908 Ford Model T

-Undoubtedly one of the most iconic American cars in history, the Ford Model T singlehandedly changed the course of automotive history with its affordability.
+Undoubtedly one of the most iconic American vehicles in history, the Ford Model T single-handedly changed the course of automotive history with its affordability.
 The average car price in the early 1900s was well over $1,000, or well over $25,000 in 2017 dollars.
 When the Ford Model T debuted in 1908, it started at $825 ($21,000 in 2017 dollars).
 It doesn’t look like a staggering difference, but at least the magic barrier of $1,000 was finally out of the way.
 Moreover, as production volume increased, Henry Ford found the way to decrease Model T’s prices since fixed costs were spread over a larger number of vehicles.
 That’s why in 1925, the Model T started from just $260 or around $3,600 adjusted.